PSBicep/PSBicep/Docs/Help/Test-BicepFile.md

 PS C:\> Test-BicepFile -Path 'MyBicep.bicep'
 ```

-Returns true of the bicep file has no errors or warnings.
+Returns true if the bicep file has no errors or warnings.

 ### Example 2
 ```powershell
 PS C:\> Test-BicepFile -Path 'MyBicep.bicep' -AcceptDiagnosticLevel 'Warning'
 ```

-Returns true of the bicep file has no errors.
+Returns true if the bicep file has no errors.

 ## PARAMETERS